alpdvl/gamblingwithC/README.md

 ## General info
 A simple gambling games project to improve my skills and knowledge in C.
+Note: It relies heavily* on windows specific functions!

 ## Features
 * Roulette game